gear-foundation/gear-wiki/docs/gear/distinctive-features.md

 But the most interesting option opened by this functionality is an ability for a program to continue execution later after a defined period of time by sending a message to itself.
 In fact, a smart-contract is able to execute itself **unlimited** number of blocks (provided that enough gas for execution is kept available).

 This opens up wide opportunities for the implementation of functional logic related to the **continuing messaging automation** in smart-contracts.
 The delayed messages are essentially similar to cron jobs, which can not be implemented in smart contracts on other blockchains without the help of external resources.
-The remarkable effect of this a solution is that it eliminates the need of having centralized components for dApps making them functioning **totally on-chain** providing true decentralization to the world.
+The remarkable effect of this solution is that it eliminates the need of having centralized components for dApps making them functioning **totally on-chain** providing true decentralization to the world.

 ## Use cases